 KHRG conducted 20 interviews with DKBA deserters in 2009.
 Nine of these interviews included discussions of children in the DKBA, either prompted by a KHRG researcher or raised by the deserter; the other eleven deserters were not asked about children in their former battalions.
 Of these nine discussions, eight described serving with children; the ninth deserter said that the DKBA would be recruiting soldiers over age 18, but did not describe the ages of soldier in his former battalion.
 The minimum combined total of children in the DKBA described these deserters is 35 children; the maximum is 41.
-Additionally, one escaped porter, Ah K---, age 16, said there were 2 or 3 other porters also age 16, making the minimum estimated 37.
-Importantly, these numbers are not representative of the whole DKBA; they are estimates only for the battalions in which the former DKBA soldiers served in prior to deserting.
-These estimates also do not include general statements from two deserters, who described widespread use of children in the DKBA but did not provide a numeric estimate.
-Sway Oh See, for instance, told KHRG: "Most of the soldiers [commanded by Brigade #999 Operations Commander Maung Chit Thu] are 15 or 16."
+Additionally, one escaped porter, Ah K---, age 16, said there were two or three other porters also age 16, making the minimum estimated number 37.
+Importantly, these numbers are not representative of the whole DKBA; they are estimates only for the battalions in which the former DKBA soldiers served in prior to deserting. estimates also do not include general statements from two deserters, who described widespread use of children in the DKBA but did not provide a numeric estimate.
+S---, for instance, told KHRG: "Most of the soldiers [commanded by Brigade #999 Operations Commander Maung Chit Thul are 15 or 16."
 Information provided by the deserters regarding children in the DKBA is contained in the table below:

-No Name Age DKBA Battalion Information regarding children 1 Saw G 25 Brigade unknown, Commander Pu Buh 12 or 13 in his camp.
-2 Saw M 20 Brigade Security Force, Brigade #999 6 soldiers aged 13 in the Brigade Security Force 3 K and Pah Y (joint interview) 17 and 19 'Loyalty' Battalion #1, Brigade #999 Seized and forcibly recruited along with 10 other boys under 18 years old, of which 5-6 were under 15 4 S 45 Brigade unknown, Deputy Commander Na Bpay Htoo 4 commanded by Na Bpay Htoo.
-Said of soldiers in Brigade #999 commanded by Maung Chit Thu, "Most of his soldiers are under 15 or 16."
+No Name Age DKBA Battalion Information regarding children 1 Saw G 25 Brigade unknown, 12 or 13 in his camp.
+Commander Pu Buh 2 Saw M 20 Brigade Security Force, 6 soldiers aged 13 in the Brigade Security Force Brigade #999 3 K and 17 'Loyalty' Battalion #1, Seized and forcibly recruited along with 10 other Pah Y and Brigade #999 boys under 18 years old, of which 5-6 were under (joint 19 15 interview) 4 S 45 Brigade unknown, Deputy 4 commanded by Na Bpay Htoo.
+Said of soldiers Commander Na Bpay Htoo in Brigade #999 commanded by Maung Chit Thu, "Most of his soldiers are under 15 or 16."

 5 A N/A N/A Regarding new recruitment that will occur in 2009, "They will order people [to join the DKBA] who were 18 years old and above."
-6 L 28 N/A Regarding newly recruited soldiers, "They are around 15 or 16 years old" 7 Pah G 14 Brigade #555, Battalion Commander Bpo Cho 7 people the same age as Pah G 8 Ah K 16 Porter, Brigade #999 2 or 3 porters the same age as Ah K 9 Saw C 17 Battalion #5, Brigade #999 4 people the same age as Saw C
+6 L 28 N/A Regarding newly recruited soldiers, "They are around 15 or 16 years old" 7 Pah G 14 Brigade #555, Battalion 7 people the same age as Pah G Commander Bpo Cho 8 Ah K 16 Porter, Brigade #999 2 or 3 porters the same age as Ah K 9 Saw C 17 Battalion #5, Brigade #999 4 people the same age as Saw C

-2. Rape/sexual violence
+2. Rape and sexual violence

 KHRG researchers continue to document cases of sexual violence committed by military forces operating in rural Karen areas.
-On February 27th 2009, a soldier from SPDC Light Infantry Battalion (LIB) #---, under Light Infantry Division (LID) #11, raped Naw M---, a 13-year-old girl from W--- village, Papun District.
+11 On February 27th 2009, a soldier from SPDC Light Infantry Battalion (LIB) #---, under Light Infantry Division (LID) #11, raped Naw M---, a 13-year-old girl from W--- village, Papun District.
 Naw M--- was raped while she was travelling to collect water from a nearby river.
 After the incident, SPDC Company Commander Y--- offered the victim's parents 40,000 kyat (US \$40) and instructed the family not to discuss the case with anyone.
 Even though the girl's parents were not satisfied with the cash payment, they were afraid to refuse the money.